apache/incubator-gluten/docs/Velox.md

 Arrow home can be set as the same of Velox.
 Without -Darrow_home, arrow is cloned to toos/build/arrow_ep.
 You can specify the arrow home directory by -Darrow_home and then use -Dbuild_arrow to control arrow build or not.

+Refer to [build configurations](GlutenUsage.md) for the list of configurations used by mvn command.

 ## Test TPC-H on Gluten with Velox backend

 In Gluten, all 22 queries can be fully offloaded into Velox for computing.